Published: April 2024. Updated April 2025

 How can Theory of Change be helpful to co-production?

-In this resource, we are proposing an approach in which a Theory of Change is used as a template to shape and understand the impact of the project or work that is being co-produced.
-This will help us to think about specific parts of the journey separately; allowing us to understand the impact co-production has made in different parts of the journey.
-For this, we need to undertake an exercise to differentiate two types of impact: project impact and co-production impact.
-This is a process that requires reflection and while there is no one single way of doing it, the below structure can serve as a starting point.
+The Theory of Change is a good way to break down impact into more manageable pieces.
+It can be used as a framework to help understand how the different parts of the project are linked to impact and how to identify the positive changes that are happening during the journey towards impact.
+For this, we propose an exercise to separate two types of impact: project impact and co-production impact.
+This is a process that requires reflection and while there is no one single way of doing it, the below structure can provide a starting point.

 Backwards mapping